 Improving and Protecting SSI for California Seniors

-Justice in Aging has launched two new projects in 2016 and 2017 to increase access to and utilization of SSI benefits among older adults in California, and to build a strong coalition of statewide advocates who are informed about and trained in the details of the SSI program.
+Justice in Aging is working to increase access to and utilization of SSI benefits among older adults in California, and to build a strong coalition of statewide advocates who are informed about and trained in the details of the SSI program.
+Our two focus areas are:

-- One project is aimed at improving access to SSI for low-income seniors residing in Alameda and Contra Costa Counties, in the San Francisco Bay Area.
+- Improving access to SSI for low-income seniors residing in the San Francisco Bay Area.

-- A second project is aimed at improving access to SSI for low-income seniors who are homeless or at-risk of homelessness in California, with an initial emphasis on the Los Angeles and greater Southern California region.
+- Improving access to SSI for low-income seniors who are homeless or at-risk of homelessness in California, with an initial emphasis on the Los Angeles and greater Southern California region.

 Specifically these projects will address problems in the administration of the SSI program, and improve access to SSI for low-income older adults.
 This will be accomplished through targeted trainings on SSI for local advocates and service providers so that they are better equipped to serve their clients, as well as building a network of local partners interested in working toward systemic improvements.